 Learn more about the Pinnacle Scholarship Program here.

-The Youth Leadership Corps is a one year leadership and service focused program that starts with a 12-day expedition including rock climbing, backpacking, camping, navigation, and a unique solo experience.
+The Youth Leadership Corps is a merit-based scholarship program that focuses on leadership, commitment to service, and character development.
+The one year program starts with a two week High Sierra expedition that includes rock climbing, backpacking, camping, navigation, and a unique solo experience.

 All students who apply and are accepted into the program receive a full scholarship to participate.

-Typical awards range from 10 – 30% off of tuition prices and are based on an individual student’s need.
-Tuition reduction is offered on a first-come, first-served basis beginning in the fall and continuing as long as we have funds available.
+A typical Open Enrollment Scholarship ranges from 10-30% off the tuition cost, and are based on an individual student’s need.
+This scholarship is offered on a first-come, first-served basis beginning in the fall and continuing as long as we have funds available.

-Submit a $500 Deposit, this deposit is fully refundable in the event you do not qualify for Tuition Reduction and need to withdraw your enrollment
+Submit a $500 Deposit.
+This deposit is fully refundable in the event you do not qualify for the scholarship and need to withdraw your enrollment.

-After applying, you will receive an enrollment email from your course advisor including a link to the Tuition Reduction Application.
-Please submit this form along with your course application.
-Documentation including 1040 tax forms and a statement of need will be requested.
-If you are accepted onto the course, we will review your application and send an offer letter.
+If you are cleared to attend the course, we will review your scholarship application and send an offer letter.
 If the offer is not sufficient to meet your needs, we will refund the full $500 deposit.

 If you cancel before an offer is made, or if you are unresponsive to communication from your course advisor, you will forfeit the $150 enrollment fee.